themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 ![](/images/nlp-aug-sentence-shuffle.png){.img-center}

 ## 5. Instance Crossover Augmentation
 This technique was introduced by [Luque](https://arxiv.org/abs/1909.11241) in his paper on sentiment analysis for TASS 2019.
-This technique takes its inspiration from the chromosome crossover operation that happens in genetics.
+It is inspired by the chromosome crossover operation that happens in genetics.
-In the method, tweets are divided into two halves and two random tweets of same polarity(i.e. positive/negative) have their halves swapped.
-The hypothesis is that the even though the result will be ungrammatical and semantically unsound, the new text will still preserve the sentiment polarity.
+In the method, tweets are divided into two halves and two random tweets of the same polarity(i.e. positive/negative) have their halves swapped.
+The hypothesis is that even though the result will be ungrammatical and semantically unsound, the new text will still preserve the sentiment polarity.
 ![](/images/nlp-aug-instance-crossover.png){.img-center}

-This technique had no impact on the accuracy but helped with the F1 score in the paper showing its impact for minority classes such as Neutral class with less tweets.
+This technique had no impact on the accuracy but helped with the F1 score in the paper showing its impact on minority classes such as Neutral class with fewer tweets.
 ![](/images/nlp-aug-instance-crossover-result.png){.img-center}

 ## 6. Syntax-tree Manipulation
 This technique has been used in the paper by [Coulombe](https://arxiv.org/abs/1812.04718).
 The idea is to parse and generate the dependency tree of the original sentence, transform it using rules and generate a paraphrased sentence.
-For example, one transformation that doesn't change meaning of the sentence is transformation from active voice to passive voice of sentence and vice versa.
+For example, one transformation that doesn't change the meaning of the sentence is the transformation from active voice to the passive voice of sentence and vice versa.
 ![](/images/nlp-aug-syntax-tree-manipulation.png){.img-center}

 ## 7. MixUp for Text
-Mixup is an simple yet effective image augmentation technique introduced by [Zhang et al.](https://arxiv.org/abs/1710.09412) in 2017.
+Mixup is a simple yet effective image augmentation technique introduced by [Zhang et al.](https://arxiv.org/abs/1710.09412) in 2017.
 The idea is to combine two random images in a mini-batch in some proportion to generate synthetic examples for training.
-For images, this means combining image pixels together.
+For images, this means combining image pixels.
 The method acts as a form of regularization.
 ![](/images/nlp-aug-mixup-image.png){.img-center}

 Bringing this idea to NLP, [Guo et al.](https://arxiv.org/abs/1905.08941) modified Mixup to work with text.
 They propose two novel approaches for applying Mixup to text:

 - **wordMixup**:
 In this method, two random sentences in a mini-batch are taken and they are zero-padded to the same length.
 Then, their word embeddings are combined in some proportion.
 The resulting word embedding is passed to the usual flow for text classification.
-The cross-entropy loss is calculated for both the labels of original text in given proportion.
+The cross-entropy loss is calculated for both the labels of the original text in the given proportion.
 ![](/images/nlp-aug-wordmixup.png){.img-center}

 - **sentMixup**:
 In this method, two sentences are taken and they are zero-padded to the same length.
 Then, their word embeddings are passed through LSTM/CNN encoder and we take the last hidden state as sentence embedding.
-These embeddings are combined in certain proportion and then passed for final classification layer.
-The cross-entropy loss is calculated based on both the labels of original sentences in given proportion.
+These embeddings are combined in a certain proportion and then passed to the final classification layer.
+The cross-entropy loss is calculated based on both the labels of original sentences in the given proportion.
 ![](/images/nlp-aug-sentmixup.png){.img-center}

 ## Implementation
 Python libraries like [nlpaug](https://github.com/makcedward/nlpaug) and [textattack](https://github.com/QData/TextAttack) provide simple and consistent API to apply the above methods.
-They are framework agnostic and can be easily integrated in your pipeline.
+They are framework agnostic and can be easily integrated into your pipeline.

 ## Conclusion
 My takeaway from the literature review is that many of these augmentation methods are very task-specific and their impact on performance has been studied for some particular use-cases only.
 It would be an interesting research to systematically compare these methods and analyze their impact on performance for many tasks.